RedTurtle/redturtle.lookup/README.rst

     yarn build

-The new build will be automatically seen by the Plone view.
+The new build will be automatically seen in the Plone view.

 Contribute
 ==========